-In Enterprise, the review process for your case documents is managed through two mechanisms:
+In ADDAutomated Digital Discovery Review, the review process for your case documents is managed through two mechanisms:

 Review Passes allow you to manage the review.
-For example, a first pass review may be used to quickly identify documents as responsive versus non-responsive, while a privilege review pass would be used to identify documents for privilege and the specific privilege reason.
-Review passes are created and managed on a case-by-case basis in the Enterprise Review environment.
+For example, an initial review pass may be used to identify and tag all documents that are totally irrelevant to the case, such as spam email.
+Review passes are created and managed on a case-by-case basis in the ADD Review environment.

 Individual batches are assigned to individual reviewers.
 They allow you to efficiently divide the work, assign it to the correct individuals, and monitor progress.
 Individual batches are created as part of Review Pass creation.